gbdev/pandocs/content/Video_Display.md

 For each line, the first byte defines the least significant bits of the color numbers for each pixel, and the second byte defines the upper bits of the color numbers.
 In either case, Bit 7 is the leftmost pixel, and Bit 0 the rightmost.
-For example : let\'s say you have \$57 \$36 (in this order in memory).
+For example : let's say you have \$57 \$36 (in this order in memory).
 To obtain the color index for the leftmost pixel, you take bit 7 of both bytes : 0, and 0.
 Thus the index is 00b = 0.
 For the second pixel, repeat with bit 6 : 1, and 0.
 Thus the index is 01b = 1 (remember to flip the order of the bits !).
-If you repeat the operation you\'ll find that the indexes for the 8 pixels are 0 1 2 3 0 3 3 1.
+If you repeat the operation you'll find that the indexes for the 8 pixels are 0 1 2 3 0 3 3 1.

 A more visual explanation can be found